Hasan Kwame Jeffries

+Life

 He was born in the Borough of Brooklyn in New York City and graduated summa cum laude from Morehouse College with a B.A. in history in 1994.
-He became a member of the Pi Chapter of Kappa Alpha Psi fraternity.
-He received a PhD in American history with a specialization in African American history from Duke University in 2002 and taught for a year at the University of Alabama in Tuscaloosa before joining Ohio State's faculty in 2003.
+He became a member of the Pi chapter of Kappa Alpha Psi fraternity.
+He received a Ph.D. in American history with a specialization in African American history from Duke University in 2002 and taught for a year at the University of Alabama in Tuscaloosa before joining Ohio State's faculty in 2003.
 His profile page also states he was the lead historian and primary scriptwriter for the $27 million renovation of the National Civil Rights Museum at the Lorraine Hotel in Memphis, Tennessee from 2010 to 2014 and worked on the PBS documentary Black America Since MLK.
 He hosts a podcast called "Teaching Hard History" for the Southern Poverty Law Center's educational division, Teaching Tolerance.

 He was interviewed by NPR about how history is taught in American schools.
-He has appeared on C-SPAN several times, including as an author and discussing current events and history.
+He has appeared on C-SPAN several times. including as an author and discussing current events and history.
 In 2010 he lectured at Swarthmore College on the Student Nonviolent Coordinating Committee (SNCC).

 He wrote a book about the struggle for Civil Rights in Lowndes County, Alabama.